egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

 <br/>

 Let's take a look at the left of Figure 1.
-As the layer be deepened, the training error increased.
+**As the layer be deepened, the training error increased** as well as the test error.
-As shown on the right, the test error also increased.

   <span style='color: red'>**So what on earth is the problem ?**